rust-lang/rustc-dev-guide/src/appendix/background.md

 (A), and `x` is not initialized in (C).
 Thus, `init = false` in (C); we can report an error that "`x` may not be initialized before use".

-There is definitely a lot more that can be said about dataflow analyses, and extensive body of research literature on the topic, including a lot of theory.
+There is definitely a lot more that can be said about dataflow analyses.
+There is an extensive body of research literature on the topic, including a lot of theory.
 We only discussed a forwards analysis, but backwards dataflow analysis is also useful.
-For example, rather than starting from block (A) and moving backwards, we might have started with the usage of `x` and moved backwards to try to find its initialization.
+For example, rather than starting from block (A) and moving forwards, we might have started with the usage of `x` and moved backwards to try to find its initialization.